-Company Sector Outcome Samsung Electronics Information Technology Announced a new environmental strategy, which included a commitment to achieve net zero emissions by 2050.
+Company Sector Outcome Becton Dickson Healthcare Pledged to reach science-based net zero emissions by 2050 at the latest.
+The company has committed to reduce Scope 1 and 2 GHG emissions by 46% by 2030 (vs 2019) and to be carbon netural across its direct operations by 2040.
 FactSet Financials Announced commitment to set a near-term, company-wide emission reduction target in line with the SBTi, as well as pledging to achieve net zero emissions by 2040.
 EA Communication Services Committed to publishing Scope 1 & 2 emissions by year-end and disclosing targets in due course, which will likely be aligned with the SBTi.